CIAM-Group/ComputerVision_Codes/MT4MTLKD/readme.md

 ```
 conda env create -f environment.yaml
 ```
 The code has been test on Linux operating system.
-It runs on GPU with Python 3.8.
+It runs on both CPU and GPU.
+Equivalence of basic OS commands such as _unzip, cd, wget_, etc. will be needed to run in Windows or Mac OS.

 <br />